dynop/routing-service/docs/ocean-routing-prompt.md

 - ✅ Java 17 only (Maven project, matches existing `matrix-extension`)
 - ✅ Reuse **GraphHopper Core** graph format and routing APIs (version defined in `matrix-extension/pom.xml` → `${graphhopper.version}`)
 - ✅ Follow existing **HK2 dependency injection** patterns (see `MatrixBundle`)
+- ✅ Natural Earth **50m** used ONLY as a **land mask** (NOT converted to routing graph)
+- ✅ UN/LOCODE ports are authoritative maritime endpoints
 - ❌ NO standalone Dijkstra implementations
 - ❌ NO Python runtime or microservice
 - ❌ NO second routing engine (use multiple GraphHopper instances)
+- ❌ NO converting Natural Earth geometry into a routing graph

 ### 📜 Data & Legal